• Skip to primary navigation

 • Keto pumpkin cheesecake: Simply replace the sour cream with pumpkin puree and add in 1 teaspoon of pumpkin pie spice.

-• Very important: The most important thing you should know when it comes to making cheesecake is that all of your ingredients should be at room temperature.
+• Very important: The most important thing you should know when it comes to making a traditional cheesecake is that all of your ingredients should be at room temperature.
 Anything that is refrigerated should be left out for at least 2 hours, preferably 4.
 That means eggs, sour cream, and cream cheese.
 Submerging your eggs in warm water will help speed up the process of bringing the ingredients to room temperature, as will unwrapping and chopping your cream cheese into smaller pieces.

 • Freezing: This is a large keto cheesecake but good news, it freezes very well!
 You can freeze individual slices or the whole cake...or half of the cake!